refinajs/refina/packages/core/README.md

 This package contains the core of Refina.

-To know more about Refina, please visit:
+To learn more about Refina, please visit:

 - [Documentation](https://refina.vercel.app).
 - [GitHub Repository](https://github.com/refinajs/refina).